 The New South Wales government has been reluctant to set significant inclusionary zoning requirements for new developments in several important parts of the city.
 One possible reason is that the government itself stands to reap revenue from rezoning and/or redevelopment of government-owned land.

-We join those in the housing sector who believe that at least 15% of housing in new private developments should be affordable.
-On publicly owned land, at least 30% of new housing developments should be affordable.
+We join those in the housing sector who believe that at least 15 percent of housing in new private developments should be affordable.
+On publicly owned land, at least 30 percent of new housing developments should be affordable.

 Substantial inclusionary zoning requirements will not make development more expensive.
 They will make it harder for land speculators to make large profits while making no contribution to the social and economic future of New South Wales.
 It is high time the foxes in the henhouse were called to account.